-- Non-licensed Entry level positions in human and social service settings; - Advancement from current positions; and - Ability to sit for examinations for licensure that allow individuals to work in positions in the human and social service settings; and - Admission to graduate level education in Social Work, Mental Health Counseling, Psychology, Applied Behavior Analysis, and Law, among other disciplines.
+- Non-licensed entry level positions in human and social service settings: - · Advancement from current positions to positions that require a bachelor's degree - · Completion of the Addiction Treatment Training Certificate Program.
+This program allows matriculated and non-matriculated students to obtain coursework that meets the 350 contact hours needed to apply for the Credentialed Alcohol and Substance Abuse Counselor-Training (CASAC-T) credential through the New York State Office of Alcohol and Substance Abuse Services (OA-SAS).
+Ability to sit for examinations for licensure that allow individuals to work in positions in the human and social service settings; and - · Application to graduate level education in Social Work, Mental Health Counseling, Psychology, Applied Behavior Analysis, and Law, among other disciplines.